Microlensing and event rate of static spherically symmetric wormhole

+It is important to distinguish between WHs and BHs, especially through observation.
+In our previous work, we attempted to use magnification to differentiate between them \cite{Gao:2022cds}.
+However, this method proved to be quite challenging due to the variable distance of the target object between the light source and gravitational source, leading to constantly changing magnification.
+To explore more possibilities, we plan to employ the equation of state (REoS) to re-formulate the magnification under the Gauss-Bonnet Theorem (GBT).
+The most crucial factor in this context is the deflection angle.
+There have been numerous studies related to the deflection angle under GBT \cite{Gibbons:2008rj,Gibbons:2008zi,Werner:2012rc,He:2023hsv,Upadhyay:2023yhk,Javed:2023iih,Javed:2022gtz,Huang:2022soh,He:2022yhp,Gao:2023ltr,Cai:2023ite,Ovgun:2023ego}.
+We intend to utilize REoS to examine the event rate of white holes, which will be compared with black holes under similar mass and distance conditions between the light source and observer.

-The structure of our article is organized as follows: In section \ref{wormhole}, we use REoS to construct a metric.
-Section \ref{microlensing}, we use the gravitational lens technology to calculate the deflection angle and lens equation and obtain a formula for the number of images.
-Besides, magnification and event rate are also discussed.
-In Section \ref{number of images}, we discuss the applicability of the formula in specific examples.
-In section \ref{conclusion and outlook}, we draw our conclusion and outlook.
-In appendix \ref{appendix}, we unify all of the parameters in SI unit.
+This paper is organized as follows: In Sec. \ref{wormhole}, the REoS will be implemented to rewrite the static spherically symmetrical metric.
+In Sec. \ref{microlensing}, we will use GBT to calculate the deflection angle and lensing equation in light of REoS, meanwhile, the magnification and event rate will be discussed, which are also explicitly related to REoS.
+In Sec. \ref{conclusion and outlook}, we will give our conclusions and outlook.